 The original DreamCloud may not be the best fit for side sleepers.
 Because the top comfort layer is thinner, we find ourselves hitting the firmer support layers underneath.
 This puts a strain on our shoulders and hips.

 Stomach sleepers may not get enough support on the DreamCloud.
 We noticed our hips sink into the pillow top, and there is some strain on our lumbar area.

-Side sleeping on the DreamCloud Premier, we feel some better pressure relief.
-The top layers are quite plush, and we feel less pressure on our shoulders and hips.
+Side sleeping on the DreamCloud Premier, we feel better pressure relief.
+The top layers are plush, and we feel less pressure on our shoulders and hips.

 Stomach sleepers may not find the DreamCloud Premier supportive or comfortable.
 We found that our hips sink into the mattress slightly, causing a bit of lower back strain.